(updated on Jul 11, 2014)

 eGuideDog needs your support!

 Ekho TTS is the only practically usable open source Chinese TTS.
 (Strictly speaking, eSpeak TTS may be another.
 And we are also the contributors of Chinese support of eSpeak.)

 eGuideDog Linux is the only Linux distribution accessible for Chinese blind.

 - Develop the next generation of Ekho, which can synthesize higher quality voice.

 - Improve usability of eGuideDog Linux

-- Feb 2014: A plan of writting Linux tutorial for the blind (Linux盲人教程) is carried out.
+- Feb 2014: A plan of writting Linux tutorial for the blind (Linux盲人教程) was carried out.

 - Dec 2013: Ekho 5.8 released.
-English is supported with Cantonese in Android version.
+English was supported with Cantonese in Android version.